 You create the norm.
 That’s also the only way to achieve massive success in the business world.
 There’s a lot we can learn from what the founders of Instagram did differently.

-It’s essential to keep in mind that they are average people, just like you and me, but who had a vision and took action to turn it into reality, put a lot of effort and time to build something that will make people’s lives more pleasant.
+It’s essential to keep in mind that they are average people, just like you and me, but who had a vision and took action to turn it into reality and put a lot of effort and time to build something that will make people’s lives more pleasant.

 Also, all that without being impatient for the money to come.